Invasive Cow Vetch

 The seed pods ripen from July through September. and are 2 cm long and contain 6 to 8 seeds.
 They resemble those of a very small pea.

 The tiny seeds within are ripe when the pods have turned a dark brown or black.

 Soon the seed pods will break open and spread the seed for next year’s plants.

 If you want to stop the seed from spreading, pick the seed pods or pull the plants.

 Leaves of Cow Vetch Plant

 The leaves of cow vetch are long and oval in shape and face opposite of one another on a full stem.
 As the season grows on the plant sends out noose-like branched from the tips of its leaves.

-When the tendril contact another plant it will securely fasten themselves by twining around suitable hosts.
-It is amazing that host plants are found by only point of contact touching.
-The bad news, is this can cause the strangling and choking out of smaller plants.
+When the tendril contacts another plant it will securely fasten itself by twining around suitable hosts.
+It is amazing that host plants are found by the only points of contact touching.
+The bad news is this can cause the strangling and choke out of smaller plants.